 Figure 13.1: These children learn to navigate obstacles by practicing it on this play structure.
-Image Credit: Image by the California Department of Education is used with permission movement.
-Just as important, preschool programs collaborate with family and community member to promote children's physical development.
-Family support and participation foster children's active ifestyle habits.
-Promoting active lifestyles during the preschool years will benefit children throughoutheir lives.
-1
+Image Credit: Image by the California Department of Education is used with permission

 Teachers are important role models in the area of physical development.
-Children benefit immensely when teachers engage in physical activities alongside children and share in the fun of physical
+Children benefit immensely when teachers engage in physical activities alongside children and share in the fun of physical movement.
+Just as important, preschool programs collaborate with family and community members to promote children's physical development.
+Family support and participation foster children's active lifestyle habits.
+Promoting active lifestyles during the preschool years will benefit children throughout their lives.1